 All developer tests for the GMA-Verifier were reproduced by the evaluators.
 For the independent tests, two testcases (one good-case test and one bad-case test) were performed by the evaluators.
-The new functionality of the GMA-Verifier version 1.1 regarding the file EF\CP\ECC\TP2 has explicitly been addressed by the independent tests.
+The new functionality of the GMA-Verifier version 2.0 regarding the file EF_CP_ECC_TP2 and the marking of files as deactivated (i.e. these files are not added to the file system during the activation of the file system) has explicitly been addressed by this evaluator test.